otus-kuber-2020-04/pisohaka_platform/README.md

 1. Create manifest Service with ClusterIP in web-svc-cip.yaml
 2. Install MetalLB, create manifest which configures MetalLB in netallb-config.yaml, create manifest Service with LoadBalancer in web-svc-lb.yaml
 3. Install ingress controller ingress-nginx, create manifest for ingress-nginx in nginx-lb.yaml, create manifest for web service in web-svc-headless.yaml, create ingress rules in web-ingress.yaml

+## HW5
+1. Create manifest StatefulSet with MinIO in minio-statefulset.yaml, create manifest Headkess Service MinIO in minio-headless-service.yaml
+2. Create manifest with secrets for MinIO StatefulSet